Religion of the Shang dynasty: Distribution

-Rather than being confined to the king, Shang spiritual worship extended to the majority of the population, as seen in its Late period.
-Religious rituals constituted a feature that the king shared with the various lineage-based communities who lived outside of his royal centre.
+By the Late period, Shang religion had been adopted by the general population.
+Rituals constituted a feature that Shang kings shared with the various lineage-based communities with scattered residence outside of their royal centre.
 The royal cult, however, stood out due to its massive expenditure of resources unseen in other Shang traditions.
+The Shang considered peoples who did not practice their religion to be alien, going possibly as far as being non-human.

 Ritual centres

-Early Shang royal centres at Zhengzhou and Yanshi shared various ritual traditions with the last one at Yinxu, and their urban contexts featured the prevalence of ritualisation.
+Early Shang ritual centres at Zhengzhou and Yanshi were subject to heavy ritualisation.
 Shortly before the abandonment of Zhengzhou, its ruling class probably sponsored considerable rituals in attempts to keep the settlement habitable.
-Shang rulers then turned to a short-lived ritual centre at the modern site of Xiaoshuangqiao (20 km northwest of Zhengzhou), most of whose ritual remains were looted after its own fall.
-The emergence of literacy at the last capital Yin came with textual mentions of religious leaders there, including the king, who acted as a "thearch", together with royals such as princes and queen consorts, who accompanied the king in divination and sacrifices.
+Shang rulers then turned to a short-lived ritual centre at the modern site of Xiaoshuangqiao (20 km northwest of Zhengzhou), most of whose ritual remains were looted after its own demise.
+The emergence of literacy at the last capital Yin (in modern Anyang), which the Shang called the 'Great Settlement Shang', came with first-time textual mentions of religious leaders, including the king, who acted as a "thearch", together with royals such as princes and queen consorts, who accompanied the king in divination and sacrifices.

 Specialised diviners already existed at Zhengzhou, while about 120 diviners from the last capital city are known.
-Late Shang inscriptions also name specialist groups serving the king, such as the scribes, liturgists, and the wu.
-Certain religious specialists appear to have gone through institutionalised ritual education before their official employment, despite debates on the nature of this education.
-Some of the professional groups were organised in a manner suggestive of an incipient bureaucracy, and it seems as well that they played a central role in the Shang government.
+Late Shang inscriptions also name other specialist groups serving the king, such as the scribes, liturgists, and the wu.
+Some of these groups appear to have gone through institutionalised ritual education before their official employment, despite debates on the nature of this education.
+These specialists were organised in a manner suggestive of an incipient bureaucracy, and it seems as well that they played a central role in the Shang government.
 Sacrificial rituals also featured commoners, who participated in these activities as part of their service to Shang kings.